-It’s still not too late to plan gifts for Christmas and if your mom loves books, then you’re settled.
+It’s still not too late to plan xmas presents for mom.
+If your mom loves books, then you’re settled!
 Below is the list of seven books you can gift your mom for Christmas.

 The Overstory by Richard Powers